Cerebrum internal capsule

 * It is made up of nerve fibers connecting the two cerebral hemispheres.

-Parts of corpus callosum:
+Parts of the corpus callosum:

 • Rostrum